 Things I Love

-When I’m not homeschooling my children, bargain-shopping, or blogging, I enjoy tweaking recipes and baking big batches of things for the freezer, engaging in thought-provoking discussions, drinking a good cup of coffee while reading a good book, or spending a quiet day at home with my family.
+When I’m not bargain-shopping or blogging, I enjoy tweaking recipes and baking, good movies, hanging out with friends, engaging in thought-provoking discussions, drinking a cup of decaf tea with cream while reading a good book, or spending a quiet day at home with my family.

 Subscribe to MoneySavingMom